nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 #### What is `next.locales.mjs` and why not use Next.js built-in i18n?

-Next.js built-in i18n is great, but it is not flexible enough for our needs.
-We need to be able to generate a full list of supported locales, and we need to be able to generate a full list of supported pages for each locale.
-We also need to be able to generate a full list of supported pages for each locale, and we need to be able to generate a full list of supported pages for each locale.

-It is also important to mention that we use a subfolder approach, instead of extension-based (`filename.language.md(x)`) for our content.
-Which is trivially incompatible with Next.js built-in i18n.
+While Next.js provides a built-in i18n feature, it doesn't offer the flexibility we require.
+Our specific needs include the ability to generate comprehensive lists of supported locales and pages for each locale.
+Additionally, we operate with a subfolder-based approach for content, as opposed to the extension-based approach (e.g., `filename.language.md(x)`) that is compatible with Next.js's built-in i18n.

-We chose this approach to maintain familiarity with the content-structure as much as possible with the previous Node.js Website and to ensure maintainability (not depending on Next.js's i18n feature).
+We opted for the subfolder approach to maintain consistency with our previous Node.js website's content structure and to ensure long-term maintainability, rather than relying on Next.js's i18n functionality.

 #### What is `next.rewrites.mjs`?